Many electronic devices need a steady flow of clean DC power to work well.

 - After turning on the circuit check the output voltage with a multimeter.

-- As you make modifications to RV1 see how the output voltage changes.
+- As one makes the modifications to RV1 see how the output voltage changes.

 - A controlled output should be within the desired range.